- What is Surrogacy?

 Many couples who are facing fertility issues nowadays are opting for surrogacy to start their family.
 When another woman carries and delivers your baby, it is called surrogacy.
 The woman who carries and gives birth to your baby is known as a surrogate mother (or simply a surrogate) and can be your relative, friend or an anonymous volunteer.
 The surrogacy process is an extremely complex legal process which can not only be emotionally intense but also require a lot of patience, time and money.
 It is very important to understand all the pros and cons of the procedure before going for it.
 If all the aspects of surrogacy, such as legal, financial and medical, are taken care of, then surrogacy is one of the best fertility options available today.

 You may benefit from surrogacy if:

-- Your uterus has abnormality or unusual shape
+- Your uterus has an abnormality or unusual shape.

 - You have had no success with other fertility treatments (like IVF)

-The Indian Council of Medical Research (ICMR) states that you may opt for surrogacy if it is medically impossible for you as a couple to carry a baby.
+The Indian Council of Medical Research (ICMR) states that surrogacy can be an option if it is medically impossible for the couple to carry a baby.

 How Does Surrogacy Work?

 Surrogacy works in the following ways: